New DBA in the cloud – Managing your database in Azure SQL Database

-How do I export and import data as BACPAC files from Azure SQL Database?
+How do I export and import data as BACPAC files from SQL Database?

-Import: You can import as BACPAC file to a database using the Azure portal.
+Import: You can also import data as a BACPAC file into the database using the Azure portal.

-How do I synchronize data between Azure SQL Database SQL Server 2016 / 2012?
+How do I synchronize data between SQL Database and SQL Server?